CyVerse-learning-materials/learning-materials-home/docs/vice/extend_apps.md

-# Extending with your own Docker images
+# Extending VICE Tools and Apps

+There are several ways to extend VICE:

+First, you can create copies of existing VICE apps and modify them to better suit your specific needs.

+Second, you can integrate your own Docker containers as Tools, and create new Apps for them.

 ??? tip "Definitions"